Antilock Braking System (ABS): Construction And Working

 (ii) One valve and one sensor for rear wheels.

 The driver may feel pulsations in the brake pedal when the antilock braking system activates.
 However, it depends on the severity of the braking condition.
 This is absolutely normal and care is to be taken not to release the brake pedal during this phase as it will prevent the system from working properly.

 Motorcycle ABS is a small-scale version of a car ABS.
-However, the working of motorcycle ABS is exactly similar to that of full-scale car ABS.
+However, its working is exactly similar to that of full-scale car version.
 However, it requires less number of valves and wheel speed sensors due to the presence of only two wheels.

 According to Bosch, using motorcycle ABS increases the stability of the bike and improves riding comfort.
 The company has also proved that the braking distance reduces considerably when the bike uses the anti-lock braking system.